-The symptoms are the same the world over: pounding head, queasy tummy, fuzzy mouth, and that atrocious malaise, all of which can make you want to take revenge on all things sweet and lovable.
-Let’s get this straight from the start: There is no cure for a hangover.
-But a heck of a lot of cultures have dreamed up ingenious remedies for nursing one.
+The symptoms are the same the world over – pounding head, queasy tummy, fuzzy mouth, and that atrocious malaise, all of which can make you want to take revenge on all things sweet and lovable.
+Let’s get this straight from the start: there is no cure for a hangover.
+But many cultures have dreamed up ingenious remedies for nursing one.

 A travel writer must be intrepid, so I swallowed my fears and conducted an unofficial poll of my Facebook community.
-Ranging from high school to adulthood (when did that happen?) they were ghosts from times past, folks I met while traveling, and recent acquaintances from cosmopolitan New York, where I now live.
+Ranging from high school to adulthood, they were ghosts from times past, folks I met while traveling, and recent acquaintances from cosmopolitan New York, where I now live.
 They came from all corners of the globe, and contacting some of them required nerves of steel.
 Their responses were as informative about cultural attitudes to hangovers as the cures themselves.

 Here’s the gist: